damiannolan/evm-prover/README.md

 ## Overview

-The following is an example repository layout for the evm-prover service.
+The following is an example repository layout for the rust programs and services.